Clester31/cs1660-final-project-CJAG/README.md

 # Project Description

 * Our group created a class attendance tracker for professors to use to track class attendance on the daily basis.
-Students can access the website by scanning the QR code on the page.
-They then can log in through the website to have their attendance tracked/updated on the attendance log.
-Our application tracks the student's name along with the time they signed into class.
+* Students can access the website by scanning the QR code on the page.
+They can then log in through the website to have their attendance tracked/updated on the attendance log.
+* Our application tracks the student's name along with the time they signed into class.

 # Reflection